-As might be expected of any good hack, the five that our graphic design experts have for you today are either quick to implement, or oft-overlooked details that can make a big positive difference to your next graphic design project.
-We can’t wait to get into these and we’re sure you can’t either – so without further ado, let’s move on to the first hack!
+As might be expected of any good hack, the five that our graphic design experts have for you today are either quick to implement or oft-overlooked details that can make a big positive difference to your next graphic design project.
+We can’t wait to get into these and we’re sure you can’t either – so without further ado, let’s move on to the graphic design tips!

 Hack 1: Finding & Making Space For Copy

-Graphic design processes often involve pairing images with text, and when they do, it’s important that neither look forced into place – everything should look like it belongs where it is.
+Graphic design principles often involve pairing images with text, and when they do, it’s important that neither look forced into place – everything should look like it belongs where it is.
 Our graphic design experts even take this into account when sourcing stock photos for a website or a piece of marketing material – they look at the photos and often find themselves subconsciously asking questions like ‘If I had to put text over this, where would it go, and what type of font would I use?’
-Our advice therefore is that you should be doing the same.
+Our advice, therefore, is that you should be doing the same.

 Don’t be afraid to crop, resize, or reposition an image if you need to in order to create space for text, as getting the text vs. image proportions and positioning right or wrong really can make or break a design.
 Likewise, if colour is the problem, you might want to change the saturation, contrast or exposure of the image, or add a translucent mask layer over the top of it to make your text more legible.
-Our graphic design experts have plenty of tips like these up their sleeves, and we’re not afraid to use them because we know how powerful they can be!
+Our digital marketing agency provides plenty of graphic design tips like these up their sleeves, and we’re not afraid to use them because we know how powerful they can be!

 Hack 2: Create a Hierarchy & Choose Fonts Wisely

-The next hack from the graphic design experts at Seek Social goes hand in hand with the last, and deals with how you size and display your text.
+The next graphic design best practices from the graphic design services at Seek Social goes hand in hand with the last, and deals with how you size and display your text for your business.
 The brain is always looking for a visual hierarchy so it can prioritize and determine the order in which your eyes need to look at the various elements of your design.
-If you want to make something in your design a higher priority, make it bigger, brighter or place it towards the top of your canvas.
+If you want to make something in your design a higher priority, make it bigger, brighter, or place it towards the top of your canvas.
 If you want to lower the priority of an element, make it smaller, move it downwards or make it blend into the background more.

 This can be done with individual pieces of text too – just like in a newspaper (Remember those? – Ed.).
-First you see the headline, then you see the subheadings, and then you see the individual words of the body text.
-Don’t forget however that with text people need to be able to make sense of it too – a specific font might be on-brand and appropriate to your project, but it needs to be legible – otherwise your high-priority element just becomes a squiggle, and doesn’t convey its all-important message.
+First, you see the headline, then you see the subheadings, and when you see the individual words of the body text.
+Don’t forget however that with text people need to be able to make sense of it too – a specific font might be on-brand and appropriate to your project, but it needs to be legible – otherwise, your high-priority element just becomes a squiggle and doesn’t convey its all-important message.